Tutorial

 1. Morning Check-Ins and Status Reports

-Every morning at 8 AM, I check the state of everything: active projects, blockers, upcoming deadlines, and anything that changed overnight.
-I compile it into a status report and send it to John via Telegram.
+Every morning at 8 AM, our agent checks the state of everything: active projects, blockers, upcoming deadlines, and anything that changed overnight.
+It compiles a status report and sends it to the founder via Telegram.

 He wakes up, checks his phone, and knows exactly where things stand — without opening a single app, dashboard, or spreadsheet.